 ORECA

-ORECA (Organization Exploitation Compétition Automobiles) was originally a French racing team founded in 1973 by Hugues de Chaunac.
-Since 2007 the brand began to be used as a manufacturer of sports cars.
-Courage Compétition prototypes were created on its basis.
-The first car of the brand was the Oreca 01 LMP1 class.
+ORECA (Organisation Exploitation Compétition Automobiles) is a French racing team founded in 1973 by Hugues de Chaunac.
+Since 2007, the brand has been used as a sports car manufacturer.
+Courage Compétition prototypes were created on this basis.
+The brand’s first car was the Oreca 01, an LMP1 model.
 In 2009, the FLM09 model was developed for Formula Le Mans.
 In 2015 and 2017, the Oreca 05 and Oreca 07 were released, respectively.
-A modification of the latter, the Acura ARX-05, participated in the IMSA WeatherTech SportsCar Championship.
+A modification of the latter, the Acura ARX-05, raced in the IMSA WeatherTech SportsCar Championship.

 OSCA

-The Italian OSCA (an acronym for Officine Specializzate Costruzione Automobili) was founded in 1947 in San Lazzaro di Savena in Emilia-Romagna.
-The brand’s history begins ten years before its official registration when in 1937, the Maserati brothers sold the plant to Adolfo and Omar Orsi.
-And only in 1948, the company begin to operate as production of moving machinery.
-The first racing model, MT4, was produced.
-The company created elegant two-seat coupes based on the 1600 GT and 1600 GT2 racing chassis – Frua, Michelotti, Zagato, Fissore e Vignale.
-In 1967, after the sale of MV Agusta in 1964, the brand was closed.
+The Italian company OSCA (abbreviation for Officine Specializzate Costruzione Automobili) was founded in 1947 in San Lazzaro di Savena in Emilia-Romagna.
+The brand’s history began ten years before its official registration when, in 1937, the Maserati brothers sold the factory to Adolfo and Omar Orsi.
+It was not until 1948 that the company began manufacturing moving machinery.
+The first racing model, the MT4, was produced.
+Based on the racing chassis 1600 GT and 1600 GT2, the company created elegant two-seat coupes by Frua, Michelotti, Zagato, Fissore, and Vignale.
+In 1967, following the 1964 sale of MV Agusta, the brand was closed.

 Osella Engineering

-Osella Engineering was an Italian racing team founded by Vincenzo ‘Enzo’ Ozella that began competing in the 1960s in Abarth, Italy.
-In 1975, in its workshops, the brand assembled its development of the Osella FA2 chassis, sold a year later.
-The next development Osella FA3 as a subject for sale, was not a success.
-At this point, the production direction of the sports team was discontinued.
-The team itself began to take the lead again and was not recalled until 1980 to 1990.
+Osella Engineering was an Italian racing team founded by Vincenzo “Enzo” Osella.
+It began racing in the 1960s with Abarth in Italy.
+In 1975, the brand assembled its Osella FA2 chassis development in its workshops and sold it a year later.
+The next development, the Osella FA3, intended for sale, was unsuccessful.
+This was the end of the sports team’s production direction.
+The team regained its leadership position and was not recalled until 1980-1990.

 Oakland Motor Car Company

-The Oakland Motor Car Company of America was founded in 1907 in Pontiac, Michigan, US.
-In 1909, General Motors acquired it to sell luxury and expensive models of cars to create competition in this segment to the leading brand Pontiac.
-The main achievement of the brand was to create affordable prices for the expensive category of cars to survive from the competitor’s market.
-The brand’s most popular models were the Oakland Model 40 of 1909, the Model 50 V8 of 1916, the Model 212 All-American Sport Cabriolet of 1928, and the Model 212 All-American Landaulette Sedan.
+The Oakland Motor Car Company was an American company founded in 1907 in Pontiac, Michigan, USA.
+In 1909, General Motors acquired it to sell luxury, expensive car models and create competition in this segment with the leading brand, Pontiac.
+The brand’s main achievement was offering affordable prices on expensive cars to survive in a competitive market.
+The brand’s most popular models were the 1909 Oakland Model 40, the 1916 Model 50 V8, the 1928 Model 212 All-American Sport Cabriolet, and the Model 212 All-American Landaulette Sedan.
 In 1931, unable to withstand the competition, the brand was closed.

 Obvio!

-In 2001, a company was created in Brazil to produce low-cost micro-cars.
-It developed two models Obvio!
+In 2001, a low-cost microcar company was established in Brazil.
+It developed two models, the Obvio!
 828 and Obvio!
-01. The U.S. market played the main role in their distribution through ZAP.
-But the designer’s death, whose name played an important role in the deal, led to the impossibility of implementing the grand plan.
-In 2019, the company was shut down, and its facilities were sold or taken over by the government.
+01. The American market played a major role in their distribution through ZAP.
+But the designer’s death, whose name played an important role in the deal, made it impossible to realize the grand plan.
+In 2019, the company closed, and its businesses were sold or taken over by the government.

 Ogle Design

-Ogle Design was a small British design company working in automotive design.
-It was founded by David Ogle in 1954 in Letchworth, Hertfordshire, to produce industrial and household equipment that was successful with the consumer.
-In 1959 the brand took up vehicle design.
+Ogle Design was a small British design company that worked in automotive design.
+It was founded by David Ogle in 1954 in Letchworth, Hertfordshire, to produce industrial and domestic equipment that consumers well received.
+In 1959, the company began designing automobiles.
 Its facilities began producing light-duty trucks and cars.
-After the death of the model’s founder, the SX1000, in 1962, the new executive closed the car production.
+After the founder of the SX1000 model died in 1962, the new manager discontinued passenger-car production.

 Ohta Jidosha

-In 1922, Hiro Otoi founded one of Japan’s oldest car manufacturers, the Ohta Jidosha Seizosho Co., Ltd., in Tokyo, Japan.
-The prototype Ohta Model OS was created and produced when the company was founded.
-The beginning of the main car production was implemented only in 1934.
+In 1922, Hiro Ohta founded one of the oldest Japanese automobile manufacturers in Tokyo, Japan – Ohta Jidosha Seizosho Co.
+The Ohta Model OS prototype was built and produced at the time of the company’s founding.
+Mass production of cars began only in 1934.
 In 1935, the brand was renamed Kosoku Kikan Kogyo Co., Ltd. In 1936, the Ohta Model OC was released.
-In 1937, was released Ohta Model OD.
-In 1947, the company became Ohta Jidosha Kogyo Co., Ltd. After the war; the brand released the Model PA, which became the Tokyo Taxi.
-The OE model, the VK-2 model, and the PK-1 model were produced.
+In 1937, the Ohta Model OD was released.
+In 1947, the company became known as Ohta Jidosha Kogyo Co., Ltd. After the war, the company released the PA model, which became known as Tokyo Taxi.
+Models OE, VK-2, and PK-1 were also produced.
 In 1957, the brand was closed.

 OKA Motor Company

-Australian automobile brand OKA Motor Company from Bibra Lake, Western Australia, was founded in 1986 and is known for its comfortable cabs and bodies installed on all-terrain vehicle chassis.
-The company created updated all-wheel-drive trucks and tour buses.
-It created three basic models – XT, LT, and NT, on which different body variants were produced – one or two-cab, multi-cab, for buses.
+The Australian automotive brand OKA Motor Company, based in Bibra Lake (Western Australia), was founded in 1986 and is known for its comfortable cabs and bodies mounted on all-terrain vehicle chassis.
+The company created updated four-wheel drive trucks and touring buses.
+It created three basic models, XT, LT, and NT, based on which different variants of bodies, single-, double-cab, and multi-cab- were produced for buses.
 The designer of such a prefabricated vehicle was Alan William Baker.
 In 2011, the company ceased to exist.

 OM

-Italian motor company OM Carrelli Elevatori S.p.A. traces its history back to 1917 and is located in Milan, Italy.
-It produces vehicles under the brand name OM Pimespo.
-Until 1933 it was an independent company.
-The brand’s first car was the Tipo S305 of 1918, based on the Italian Zust.
-In 1923 the legendary OM 665 Superba was produced.
+The Italian automobile manufacturing company OM Carrelli Elevatori S.p.A. dates back to 1917 and is based in Milan, Italy.
+It produces automobiles under the OM Pimespo brand.
+Until 1933, it was an independent company.
+The brand’s first car was the 1918 Tipo S305, based on the Italian Zust.
+In 1923, the legendary OM 665 Superba was produced.
 In 1968, the company was acquired by FIAT and became known as FIAT Carrelli Elevatori.
-In 2002 the company left the structure of FIAT and refocused on the production of high-quality material handling equipment.
+In 2002, the company left the FIAT structure and reoriented to producing high-quality lifting and transportation equipment.

 OSI

-OSI or Officine Stampaggi Industriali of Turin, Italy, since 1960, was engaged in the production of bodies created by Luigi Segre and Arrigo Olivetti as a design department of Ghia.
-During its short existence, the brand, which after the death of Luigi Segre in 1963 could not stay afloat and was completely liquidated in 1968, managed to create several custom models using Alfa Romeo, Fiat, and Ford products.
-Among its first products was the Innocenti 950 Spider body from 1960.
-Ford’s modification of the Anglia Torino became very famous.
+Since 1960, the company OSI (Officine Stampaggi Industriali) from Turin, Italy, has been producing bodies designed by Luigi Segre and Arrigo Olivetti as a design division of Ghia.
+During its short existence, the brand, which, after Luigi Segre died in 1963, could not stay afloat and was completely liquidated in 1968, managed to create several custom models using products from Alfa Romeo, Fiat, and Ford.
+Among the company’s first products was the 1960 Innocenti 950 Spider body.
+A Ford modification of the Anglia Torino model was widely recognized.

 ÖAF

-ÖAF or Österreichische Automobil-Fabrik was founded in 1907 as Österreichische Austro-Fiat in Floridsdorf, Austria to produce cars and trucks.
-Today the brand is a subsidiary of MAN SE.
-The brand’s fame was created by its 4-ton truck in 1911.
-The brand received its name Österreichische Automobil-Fabrik in 1925, immediately beginning the sale of Italian Fiat.
-The last private car of the brand was the Type 1001.
-In 1925, a light truck AFN was produced, and in 1928 – AF2.
-In 1929 the Austro-Fiat-1001 bus was produced, and the production of passenger cars began.
-After the privatization in 1970, the company acquired MAN.
+ÖAF, or Österreichische Automobil-Fabrik, was founded in 1907 as Österreichische Austro-Fiat in Floridsdorf (Austria) to produce cars and trucks.
+Today, this brand is a subsidiary of MAN SE.
+The brand became famous with a 4-ton truck produced in 1911.
+The brand was named Österreichische Automobil-Fabrik in 1925, and immediately began selling the Italian Fiat.
+The last private car of the brand was Type 1001.
+One thousand nine hundred twenty-five light trucks AFN were produced in 1928 – AF2.
+In 1929, the Austro-Fiat 1001 bus was introduced, and passenger car production began.
+After privatization in 1970, the company was acquired by MAN.
 In 2001, the brand was renamed MAN Sonderfahrzeuge AG.

 Otomo

-Yunya Toyokawa 1924 founded the Otomo automobile company, which produced experimental automobiles and propulsion systems based on the plant Hakuyosha Ironworks Ltd. The brand produced Ales cars whose sedan or van bodies were two- and four-seaters.
-The mass production of Otomo models provided the formation of cabs.
-The models had a wood frame covered with sheet iron.
-In 1927, the company became part of Gorham, which another Japanese carmaker joined.
-The new company was financed by the American aircraft engineer William Gorham.
+Junya Toyokawa founded the Otomo automobile company in 1924, which produced experimental cars and power plants at the Hakuyosha Ironworks Ltd. factory.
+Ales cars with sedan or van bodies and two and four-seaters were produced under this brand.
+Mass production of Otomo models provided for the formation of cabins.
+The models had a wooden frame lined with sheet iron.
+In 1927, the company became part of Gorham, which was another Japanese automaker.
+American aircraft designer William Gorham financed the new company.

 Overland Automobile Company

-The Overland Automobile Company of America, founded by Claude Cox in 1903 at Terre Haute, Indiana, United States.
-After moving to Indianapolis, Indiana founder in 1908 sold his company to John North Willys, who renamed the company Willys-Overland in 1912.
-In 1910, the company created its iconic Overland 42 model, based on which Milton Reeves would create his eight-wheeler Reeves Octo-Auto.
-The Overlands were produced until 1926, when the Willys Whippet replaced them.
+Overland Automobile Company was an American automobile company founded in 1903 by Claude Cox in Terre Haute, Indiana.
+After moving to Indianapolis, Indiana, the founder sold his company in 1908 to John North Willis, who renamed the company Willys-Overland in 1912.
+In 1910, the company created its iconic Overland 42 model, which Milton Reeves based on his eight-wheeled Reeves Octo-Auto.
+Overlands were produced until 1926 when the Willys Whippet replaced them.

 Oldsmobile